codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 Drawbacks:

-* **standard stochastic subgradient** methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed**.
+* **standard stochastic subgradient** methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed.**

 ### Stochastic Gradient Descent with mini-batches